infomofo/angular-chrome-image-storage/README.md

 ### HTML

-There are two directives supplied by this module.
+There are three directives supplied by this module.

 ```html
 <base64-img ng-url="http://image-to-store/blah.png"/>